shreeeee81/Learn-Base/README.md

 - Ability to write .htaccess file for apache mod_rewrite

 ### Installation
-- Upload College-Notes-Gallery to the directory of your choice.
-(E.g :  /var/www/html/college-notes-gallery )
+- Upload Learn-Base to the directory of your choice.
+(E.g :  /var/www/html/Learn-Base )
 - Import MySql Db file to your database software (E.g : PhpMyAdmin -> Create DB -> Import notes.sql  )
 - Configure connection between your database and server by modifying the /includes/connection.php file
-- Navigate to the installation in your browser ( E.g :  http://localhost/college-notes-gallery )
+- Navigate to the installation in your browser ( E.g :  http://localhost/Learn-Base )
 - Done :)

 ### Login Details